-KSP Writers' Centre is currently open and all groups/services are running.
+KSP Writers' Centre is currently open as usual.

-Please note that for the duration of the pandemic, we are employing a number of measures to keep you, our community, safe .
-We have a Safety Plan in place which complies with current WA government regulations.
-This includes 1.5m social distancing, increased frequency of cleaning and disinfecting, and a capacity limit of 16 in the Centre and 2 in each cabin.
-Patrons are required to sign in upon entry by scanning the QR code or by signing the paper contact register.
-All KSP staff have completed the AHA hospitality Covid safety course.
+We have an up-to-date Safety Plan in place which complies with current WA government regulations.
+This includes social distancing, and increased frequency of cleaning and disinfecting.
+All KSPF staff have completed the AHA hospitality Covid safety course.
 We have sanitising stations in place.

-The following KSP services are currently unavailable until further notice:
+The following services/events are currently discontinued until further notice:

 We ask for your co-operation in preventing the spread of COVID-19 by complying with our following conditions of entry.
-Please do not attend KSP's premises if:
+Please do not attend our premises if:

 The KSP board of management, staff and volunteers at the Centre hope you stay well and look forward to seeing you soon.

 on behalf of the KSP Board of Management and staff

 HISTORY OF COVID-19 CLOSURES

 The KSP Writers' Centre first closed in late March 2020 for a period of three months in accordance with the Mark McGowan led state government requirements, following the announcement of a State of Emergency in WA because of the COVID-19 pandemic.
 Following a few cases of community transmission in Perth, the Centre shut again for five days from 1 February 2021, and another four days in June/July 2021; both measures were implemented quickly and worked effectively as circuit breakers to prevent more transmissions and longer lockdowns.